Ion Ioanid: 1952. Second arrest. Pitești Prison and trial

 After the trial, regardless of its location, as it was the procedure back then, the convicts were transferred to the Jilava Prison via railroad.
 Days or weeks could pass before a suitable train was available.
 From Jilava, they were assigned to either prisons or labor camps all over the country, as the conviction stated.
 After the trial, the prisoners were no longer detained at a Securitate location, but moved to the local prison.
 For Ioanid, the Pitești Prison detention, although a short one this time, compared to future detentions, was the first contact with a communist prison.
 As he was only a temporary prisoner here, and the worst of the brainwashing experiments performed in this facility were terminated earlier the same year, he was not subject to them.

 However, it was the first contact with the brutality of the prison guards, as "it was pouring curses and fists, generously distributed to all those who were not executing orders fast enough", with the strictness of the detention, as the inmates were not allowed to talk loud to each other, sing, look outside the window, attempt to communicate with other cells, lay down in bed during the day, or perform many other ordinary tasks.

 They were tortured, either directly — beating and isolation were commonplace — or indirectly, with bad food or malnutrition, lack of hygiene, deprivation of almost all or any medical care.
 Opening the prison cell during the night was not allowed for guards except in the presence of a higher rank officer, and only in exceptional cases: severe injury or death, so emptying the bucket was not possible.
 The content was spilled over the window, which led to a pestilential odor all over the prison.

-Starting here, and then through all the detention places, Ioanid makes vivid portrayals of the inmates he met, from simple peasants who opposed the nationalization process, to former members of the historical parties, from citizens who were unfortunate enough to have an unhealthy origin, or make an out-of-place remark towards the communist leadership, to Iron Guard members, all victims of the communist purging machine.
+Ioanid makes vivid portrayals of the inmates he met in detention centers, from simple peasants who opposed the nationalization process, to former members of the historical parties.
+He describes citizens who were unfortunate enough to have an unhealthy origin, or make an out-of-place remark towards the communist leadership, to Iron Guard members, all victims of the communist purging machine.